matthewschumaecker/matthewschumaecker/README.md

 My development work focuses on generative AI for cardiology education and clinical case summarization.

-I maintain a free, ad-free cardiology calculator at <a href="http://corcalc.io">corcalc.io.</a>
+I maintain a free-to-use, ad-free cardiology calculator at <a href="http://corcalc.io">corcalc.io.</a>

 I indulge my inner nerd by running open-source LLMs on Linux and fine-tuning my Neovim setup.